CPCLab/lister/README.md

 # Motivation

-As research lab usually has their own set of SOP to conduct experiments, a tool to extract metadata from an editable document (e.g., DOCX) would be handy.
+As research group usually has its own set of SOP to conduct experiments, a tool to extract metadata from an editable document (e.g., DOCX) would be handy.
 The metadata is helpful in documenting the research and hence improves the reproducibility of the conducted research.
 To enable the metadata extraction, the SOP should follow some annotation rules (described later below).

 # Repository structure